MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/client-driven-paging.md

 Now this will support values of up to 100, but return an error if `$top` exceeds 100.

-You can also remove the limit by setting it to `null`:
+You can also remove the limit by setting it to `null`.
+This allows `$top` to be set to any value greater or equal to 0:

 ```csharp
 services.AddOData(options =>